-In 2015, four finalists for the Allard Prize for International Integrity were selected following a comprehensive review of over 140 nominations, received from 50 countries across 6 continents.
-Nominees included prominent world leaders, academics, grass roots activists, social movements and charitable groups dedicated to specific social issues.
-The Allard Prize Committee is pleased to recognize the work of three outstanding individuals and one organization - all of whom embody the qualities championed by the Allard Prize.
+In 2017, three finalists for the Allard Prize for International Integrity were selected following a comprehensive review of 244 nominations received from 70 countries.
+Nominees included prominent world leaders, academics, grass roots activists, journalists, social movements and organizations.
+The Allard Prize Committee is pleased to recognize the work of two outstanding individuals and one prosecution task force.

 Representing Khadija Ismayilova, Kenan Aliyev